alklasil/mbed-os-example-master-slave/mesh/Readme.md

 There are 3 different kinds of messages:
   * (1) Ignore (such as advertise messages to backhaul network)
   * (2) Control (such as light control messages)
-    * Receive -> check whether to obey or ignore and act accordingly.
+    * Receive -> check whether to obey or ignore and act accordingly (see Examples below).
   * (3) Configure (such as setting master_buffer and slave_buffer):
     * Receive -> configure according to the received instructions.
     * UI uses these messages to configure the master_groups and slave_groups.